 OTA is the most frequently occurring member of the ochratoxin family.
 Discovered in 1965 this mycotoxin is produced by several species of Aspergillus and Penicillium (Bennett and Klich, 2003).
 IARC has classified OTA as a potential human carcinogen (IARC, 1993b).
 Ruminants, however, are thought to be less sensitive to OTA's toxicity due to extensive rumen metabolism and remained clinically normal when exposed (EFSA, 2004d).
 Apart from apparent influence on animals' health, OTA residues have been reported in meat, milk and dairy products which indicates possible indirect consumers' exposure through animal derived food commodities (Duarte et al., 2011).
-Boudra et al have recently shown that both ochratoxin A and ochratoxin α were found in ewes' milk in a dose dependant concentration after ingestion of ochratoxin A. However, the rate of carryover was very low (<0.02%), and chronic administration of toxin did not increase the concentration in the milk.
-The majority of the ochratoxin was excreted in the faeces (Boudra et al., 2013).
+Boudra et al have recently shown that both ochratoxin A and ochratoxin A. However, the rate of carryover was very low (<0.02%), and chronic administration of toxin did not increase the concentration in the milk.
+The majority of the ochratoxin was excreted in the faeces (Boudra et al. 2013).